infernodragon456/Computer_Graphics_Assignments/README.md

 - If a pirate ship collides with your vessel, it's destroyed but damages your health
 - Monitor your health bar in the top-left corner of the screen
 - Game ends if your health reaches zero
+- A game over screen appears when your health reaches zero
+- Press 4 from the game over screen to return to the main menu

 ### Camera